Digital Consulting Services CEO Doug Sabanosh Interview on Consumer News TV

 Doug Sabanosh:

 Well, I was given a really great role at a subsidiary of Time, Inc. back in the late ’90s.
 I basically was in the right place at the right time with the right attitude.
-I had a skiing background from the time I was three years old.
+I had a skiing background from the time I was three years old and the Mountain Sports division I worked for needed someone who knew that world.

-So I landed kind of [ass 00:01:36] backwards at Warren Miller SKI and skiing magazine.
-At the time when the magazines were really looking to get online for the first time.
-Cause in 1999, 2000, the internet was, was big or getting big.
-It was gaining traction and every, every magazine sort of needed their online presence.
-So I was tasked with the job to take the two magazines, SKI and Skiing, and Warren Miller at the time and put them online, build websites, build traction, and get subscribers.
-It’s all about the bottom line about that.
-Sell advertising and get subscribers.
+So I landed kind of bass-akwards working for Warren Miller Entertainment and SKI and Skiing magazines.
+At the time, the titles were really looking to get online for the first time.
+In 1999, 2000, the internet was big, or getting big.
+It was gaining traction and every magazine needed their online presence.
+So I was tasked with the job to take the two magazines, SKI and Skiing, and Warren Miller Films and put them online, which entailed building websites, generating traction, and getting subscribers.
+It was all about the bottom line; sell advertising and get subscribers.

 Gary Atencio: